19 February 2021

 What about children who are immunocompromised?

-Children whose immune systems have been compromised due to medical treatment (such as chemotherapy, organ transplants, current use of immunosuppressive medications etc) are more at risk from the common cold, the flu and other infections, and are potentially more at risk of developing a serious infection from COVID-19.
+Children whose immune systems have been compromised due to medical treatment (such as chemotherapy, organ transplants, current use of immunosuppressive medications etc) are more at risk from the common cold, the flu and other infections, and are potentially more at risk of developing a serious infection from COVID-19 .
+However, so far children with cancer or immunosuppression who have contracted COVID have generally experienced mild symptoms.

 It is always important to take precautions to prevent the spread of infections for immunocompromised children (including basic hand and respiratory hygiene practices, and social distancing), however most immunosuppressed children are not any more at risk of severe COVID-19 disease than other kids their age.